fullermd/ctwm-mirror/README.md

 please send a report to the mailing list.

 There is a manual page, which always needs more work (any volunteers?).
-Many useful information bits are only in the CHANGES file, so please read it.
+Many useful information bits are only in the CHANGES.md file, so please read it.

 ## Configuration